Angel-Sharma/COSC4353/Assignment 1/Assignment_1_Answers.md

 #### Ryan Ball

 I agree Agile will be a great approach.
 Many hands will be woring simulataneously on the same project and splitting it into multiple smaller modules would be beneificial to have speedier turnaround on the project.

+#### Benjamin Mogeni
+I also agree on Agile as the development and flexibilty needed for this project would greatly ebnefit.
+I believe we can also take from some DevOps methodolgies as well in our workflows to keep up our efficicency in regards to deployment.
+A couple key features to take would be focus on continious integration, automated testing, and rapid delivery.
+A harmonious combination can positively impact the rate of development and quality as well.

 ### 3. Provide high level design / architecture of your solution that you are proposing?
 (6 points)